What does leading

 -Expanding their local network

--Attending 1 virtual meeting or asynchronous conversation per month
+-Participating 1 virtual ambassador meeting per month

 -Establishing a deeper connection with ArtsEd Washington

-and inform decision-makers across the state!
-Ambassadors serve for
+Together, we strategize for collective impact and and inform decision-makers across the state!
+Ambassadors serve for approximately one year at a time,

 Board